EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ### CBE is still using its own main camera

-On the exact supported **CBE 2.0** archive, check BC's **CAMERA AUTHORITY → BC PRIORITY** and enable the desired BC phase.
-EXTERNAL deliberately releases idle, COOPERATIVE with CBE CAMERA ON deliberately releases the main camera, and BC DISABLED yields completely.
-For Phenac Stadium, keep Boss Intro and Auto Battle Flow OFF.
-DOUBLE BATTLES may remain ON; an actually admitted doubles battle is CBE-owned.
-CBE 1.8.4 retains its older CAMERA OFF requirement; an unverified newer provider may not match the source-checked adapter.
+On the exact supported [Colosseum Battle Environments](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) **2.0** / [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) **1.0** packages, check **CAMERA AUTHORITY → BC PRIORITY** and enable the desired BC phase.
+EXTERNAL releases idle; COOPERATIVE with the provider camera ON releases the main view; BC DISABLED yields completely.
+For the recorded Gen2 / combined setup use **COLOSSEUM BATTLE CAMERA OFF**, without imposing the old blanket Auto Battle Flow OFF instruction.
+Actual admitted doubles remain provider-owned; Boss Intro co-running is not newly validated.
+The older CBE 1.8.4 path still requires CAMERA OFF, and unknown source versions may not match the adapter.

 ### PiP still has its old rounded frame after updating